dawi118/dk_kurser_repo/README.md

 - Competencies
 - Other information

-Note, codebases are designed to handle inputs in both Danish and English, and produce output in JSON format.
+Codebases are designed to handle inputs in both Danish and English, and produce output in JSON format.

+**Progress**

+Scraping has been undertaken for Copenhagen university for 2013-2024 and outputs have been approved by Professor Stephen Hansen and Mikkel Høst Gandil (see QA outputs below).
+Scraping for Aarhus is in progress, requiring a different approach to Copenhagen due to webpage semantics (plain html vs javascript).
+Details are located in dk_kurser_total_scrape_aarhus.ipynb.

-**Output Quality (all study boards, all years, from dk_kurser_total_scrape.ipynb)**
+**Output Quality - Copenhagen**

 See below for distribution of missing data across scraped fields for all courses across scoped academic years (Copenhagen):